 Whenever you’re visiting a new city, finding the right accommodation is usually a high priority.
 Not only do you want the place to be comfortable and within your price range, but its location within the city can also have a huge impact on your trip.
 We’ve put together some advice to help you choose where to stay in Vilnius.

 You’ll typically find that the best places to stay in Vilnius are ones that give you easy access to the Old Town where so many of the city’s attractions are.
-This means staying in the Old Town is ideal, but also consider nearby neighborhoods like the downtown area of Naujamiestis or across the river in Snipiskes.
+This means that staying in the Old Town is ideal, but also consider nearby neighborhoods like the downtown area of Naujamiestis or across the river in Snipiskes.

 The Perfect 2-Day Vilnius Itinerary